sebspion/reqs/draft-selander-lake-reqs.md

 Another example is the embedding of certificate enrolment request or a newly issued certificate.

-There are several considerations to make which needs to be addressed in the specification of the AKE.
-For example: The available protection of the application data in the AKE depend, among other things, on which protocol message the application data is carried in.
-Authorization information may reveal privacy sensitive information.

-The AKE must support the transport of application data within the protocol message and provide the necessary instructions for how to use this mechanism and its security and privacy properties.
+The AKE must support the transport of application data within the protocol messages.

+It is expected that a 3 message AKE will provide the following protection of the application data:

+*  Application data in the first message is unprotected
+*  Application data in the second message is confidentiality protected against passive attackers and integrity protected against active attackers
+*  Application data in the third message is confidentiality and integrity protected against active attackers

+Application data may reveal privacy sensitive information.
+The application data must not violate the AKE security properties.
+The assumptions on the application data needs to be detailed by the specification.

 # Requirements Summary